peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  be cleared in a timely fashion due to garbage collection.
-This is relevant for applications that use many-bit-long numbers as secret parameters. </li> <li>The methods in this class (especially those that involve arithmetic) are not guaranteed to run in constant time for all relevant inputs.
-Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly. </li> </ul>
- <p>Applications should instead use dedicated security libraries to
- handle big numbers in security-sensitive algorithms. </p>
+This is relevant for applications that use many-bit-long numbers as secret parameters. </li> <li>The methods in this class (especially those that involve arithmetic) are not guaranteed to be "constant-time" (non-data-dependent) for all relevant inputs.
+Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly. </li> </ul> <p>Applications should instead use dedicated security libraries to handle big numbers in security-sensitive algorithms. </p>

 ## Fields